staltz/combineLatestObj/README.md

 // {a: 2, b: 'Boston', c: 'Colorado'}
 ```

-It takes [Cycle.js' hungarian notation `$`](http://cycle.js.org/basic-examples.html#what-does-the-suffixed-dollar-sign-mean) into consideration, returning an object whose's keys don't have the $.
+It takes [Cycle.js' hungarian notation `$`](http://cycle.js.org/basic-examples.html#what-does-the-suffixed-dollar-sign-mean) into consideration, returning an object whose keys don't have the $.

 The above is more convenient than writing:
 ```js